A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 where $z$ denotes the virtual domain feature, and $p_v(z)$ is the distribution of the virtual domain in the feature space.
 For each Gaussian component, $\pi_c \ge 0$ represents the mixing coefficient satisfying $\sum_c \pi_c=1$, and $\mu_c,\Sigma_c$ represent the mean and the covariance matrix, respectively.
-Specifically, $\mu_c$ is approximated by the $L_2$-normalized class prototype \cite{chen2018closer} that corresponds to the $c$-th row of weights in the source classifier, and a class-agnostic covariance matrix is heuristically determined by pairwise distances among different class prototypes.
-To incorporate relevant knowledge in the target domain, SFDA-DE \cite{ding2022source} further selects confident pseudo-labeled target samples and re-estimates the mean and covariance over these source-like samples as an alternative.
-In contrast, CPGA \cite{qiu2021source} trains a prototype generator from conditional noises to generate multiple avatar feature prototypes for each class, so that class prototypes are intra-class compact and inter-class separated, which is followed by later works \cite{zhang2022source,xu2022source}.
+Specifically, $\mu_c$ is approximated by the $L_2$-normalized class prototype \citep{chen2018closer} that corresponds to the $c$-th row of weights in the source classifier, and a class-agnostic covariance matrix is heuristically determined by pairwise distances among different class prototypes.
+To incorporate relevant knowledge from the target domain, SFDA-DE \citep{ding2022source} further selects confident pseudo-labeled target samples and re-estimates the mean and covariance over these source-like samples as an alternative.
+In contrast, CPGA \citep{qiu2021source} trains a prototype generator from conditional noises to generate multiple avatar feature prototypes for each class, encouraging that class prototypes are intra-class compact and inter-class separated.

 \method{Virtual domain alignment} Once the source distribution is estimated, it is essential to seek virtual domain alignment between the proxy source domain and the target domain for knowledge transfer.
 We review a variety of virtual domain alignment techniques as follows.
-Firstly, SHOT++ \cite{liang2021source} and ProxyMix \cite{ding2022proxymix} follow a classic semi-supervised approach, MixMatch \cite{berthelot2019mixmatch}, to bridge the domain gap.
-Secondly, SDDA \cite{kurmi2021domain} and PS \cite{du2021generation} adopt the widely-used domain adversarial alignment technique \cite{ganin2015unsupervised} that is formally written as:
+Firstly, SHOT++ \citep{liang2021source} and ProxyMix \citep{ding2022proxymix} follow a classic semi-supervised approach, MixMatch \citep{berthelot2019mixmatch}, to bridge the domain gap.
+Secondly, SDDA \citep{kurmi2021domain} adopts the widely-used domain adversarial alignment technique \citep{ganin2015unsupervised} that is formally written as: \abovedisplayskip{0.2cm} \belowdisplayskip{0.0cm}